ykonstant1/Synthesis/documentation.md

 	 designating device holding the file, size, number of links, last access, modification or inode change; the accepted criteria format is the same as with zsh native globbing options.
-6. dots : include dotfiles in the directory scan
+6. dot : include dotfiles in the directory scan
 7. mine / mygroup / owner [name] / group [name] : restrict to
 	 current user/group files, or designated owner or group
 8. [d]sort:name/size/links/lastacc/lastmod/lastinode : ascending or